nickjlb/blog/content/posts/social-networks.md

 [^2]: A/B testing in the context of social networks is the practice of showing users different versions of the same app, to determine which permutation is the most financially rewarding.
 By doing this over and over, stacking revision upon revision, a company can find the most optimal — profit-wise — version of their site.

 [^3]: And by democratic I mean what other users upvote the most get boosted to the top of the search.

+[^4]: When I say "objective" and "subjective", I don't mean to say that one type of violation is much more obvious or easier to identify than the other.
+I'm instead intending to differentiate between content that must be removed and content that we have more agency to decide to remove.